Top Temples & Places of Worship in Mumbai

 In Colaba, the Afghan Church is a striking Gothic-style structure built in memory of soldiers who died in the First Afghan War.
 Its tall spire, stained glass and quiet interior make it a peaceful stop in the middle of a busy tourist district.

-- Getting there: In the Navy Nagar/Colaba area, a short ride from CSMT or a walk from the Gateway of India.
+- Getting there: in the Navy Nagar/Colaba area, a short ride from CSMT or a walk from the Gateway of India.

 St. Thomas Cathedral, Fort